paulhectork/aura/README.md

 - the magnificent [Malheurr](https://weworshipthevoid.bandcamp.com/album/v15d-purge-fluids-causerie-sur-le-temps) which has always sounded like randomized black metal to me
 - [D. Kreitzer & J. Erdős](https://weworshipthevoid.bandcamp.com/album/v16d-organised-sound-infinitary-combinatorics-of-a-finite-set) which literally asks for an aura-like tool to play the album.

-since those 6-7 years, i also started coding quite a bit, and wanted both to get back into "fun" (non-professionnal) and "creative" (small scale) coding. i also wanted to learn more about python sound processing (which is too mathy for me), numpy (which i doubt i learned anything), OOP, CLI UI and designing a library.
+since those 6-7 years, i also started coding quite a bit, and wanted both to get back into "fun" (non-professionnal) and "creative" (small scale) coding. i also wanted to learn more about python sound processing (which is too mathy for me), numpy (which i doubt i learned anything), oop, cli ui and library design.

 ---